 Minutes from the March 2023 meeting were approved.

 Officer reports: Molly reported that Maren Tattersall and Amaya Olivieri attended the 2023 Western Senior Age Group Zones in Federal Way, WA.
-Both girls each made it back finals several times over the course of the competition.
+Both girls each made it back for finals several times over the course of the competition.
 In addition, Maren set Wyoming state records in the 400IM, 500 free, and 200 free in the 13-14 age group division.
 Molly has ordered white caps for summer state championships and blue t-shirts for the coaches.
 She also submitted the Farmer’s Market application for the team.
 Dessa noted the application period for Old Bill’s is scheduled to open and will submit the necessary paperwork.

 Old business: